ValerioCipolla/blobfish-ui/README.md

 # blobfish-ui

 Open Source Project for beginners.
-A playground UI library published on npm to practice creating componets on React with TypeScript.
+A playground UI library published on npm to practice creating components with React and TypeScript.

 # Table of contents